How Spatial Memory Works And Is Lost

 Alzheimer's disease

 Alzheimer's disease is the most common reason behind memory loss.
 Alzheimer's first attacks the hippocampus.
 Because the hippocampus is so severely impacted early in the disease, spatial memory loss is one of the first signs of the disorder.
 However, it is not until other types of memory loss are apparent that most people seek help.
-The earlier Alzheimer's is detected, the more available treatment options.
+The earlier Alzheimer's is detected, the more treatment options are available.
 For this reason, it is important to seek help right away if you find yourself having trouble with spatial memory.

 Brain injury